fastlater/opendata-us-nij-rtcfc/README.md

 </div>
 Our company, [Metadata Technology North America](http://wwwm.mtna.us), provides products, services, expertise, and cloud infrastructure aiming at improving accessibility and usefulness of data by leveraging modern technologies and best practices.
 This is motivated by our vision that better data can create a better world.

-By repackaging the NIJ Challenge data into open formats, we hope to support the initiative by making the datasets easier to access, use, and analyze.
+By repackaging the NIJ Challenge dataset into open formats, we hope to:

+1. Support the initiative by making the daet easier to access, use, and analyze
+2. Encourage data producers and publishers to modernize their data publication practices
+3. Foster the adoption of open data formats, metadata standards, and best practices
+3. Generate interest in our vision and other collaborative projects

+See [Contribute & Support](#contribute) below for ways to support this work or [contact us[(http://www.mtna.us/contactus?subject=nij-challenge) for information.

 <a name="contents"></a>
 ## What's made available here?